Quantitative Leveraged ETF Strategy

 A rules-based quantitative approach to global equity markets.
 Built to compound across cycles, not chase them.

-Results on this page are updated continuously as the system trades.
-Last updated: 24 April 2026.
+Results on this page are updated continuously as the strategy runs forward.
+Last updated: 4 May 2026.

-MFAM’s Quantitative Leveraged ETF Strategy is a fully rules-based trading system combining two complementary quantitative approaches, trend-following and mean-reversion, across a basket of leveraged US and Chinese equity ETFs.
+MFAM's Quantitative Leveraged ETF Strategy is a fully rules-based trading system combining three complementary quantitative engines, trend-following on the long side, mean reversion, and trend-following on the short side, across a basket of leveraged US and Chinese equity ETFs.
 Every entry, exit, and position size is driven by mathematical rules.
 There is no discretionary override.

 Built on the concepts taught in our free trading course